-Our specialist governance lawyers include some of our most highly qualified and longest serving members of staff.
-Our clients are local authorities, other public bodies, and voluntary sector organisations. nplaw provides them all with expert advice on their constitutions, governance and ethics.
+Our clients are local authorities, other public bodies, and voluntary sector organisations. nplaw’s specialist governance lawyers provide them all with expert advice on their constitutions, governance and ethics.

 Our clients come in a variety of legal forms.
 Local authorities are “corporations aggregate”.
 Their subsidiary undertakings may be companies limited by shares or by guarantee, or community interest companies (CICs).
 Many charities are also companies limited by guarantee, CICs or charitable incorporated organisations (CIOs).
 Other charities take the form of trusts.
 All will have a founding document – a constitution, memorandum and articles of association or trust deed. nplaw can prepare and advise on all these types of constitution, as well as on standing orders and internal governance documents.